Author Archives: Carolyn Moore

 Learn to live as if this is so.

-Carolyn Moore ~ The Dog Ate the Communion Bread
+The Dog Ate The Communion Bread by Carolyn Moore

 I went to church on a Saturday morning to meet a group of folks who wanted me to offer communion to their group.
 The first person I saw was one of the leaders.
 She drove right up next to me in the parking lot, rolled down her window, and said, “the dog ate the communion bread.”
 I thought she was joking, but she looked at me with dead seriousness and said, “no, really.
 How can a miniature dachshund need that much communion bread?”